jakobkmar/pacmc/readme.md

 **`pacmc`** is a package manager for Fabric Minecraft mods.

-The aim of this project is to massively reduce the effort you have to put in for installing - and most importantly - keeping your mods up to date.
+The aim of this project is to massively reduce the effort you have to put in to installing - and most importantly - keeping your mods up to date.

 ## Installation